Wired Monkey Oat Flour Muffins

 ·

-Oddly, these muffins are an homage to a smoothie.
-Is that a weird thing to say?
+There's a fun story behind these vegan blender muffins too.
 One of our favorite coffee shops in the world, Java Kai on Kaua'i, has a "Wired Monkey" smoothie that's our absolute most favorite post-hike treat.
-It has coffee and bananas (hence the name), and we usually beg them to add a big blob of peanut butter into the mix.
+It has coffee and bananas (hence the name) and we always ask them to add a big dollop of peanut butter too.
+We only get this smoothie after a seriously butt-busting hike, so it has become an incredibly special treat.
+Years ago I decided to borrow the name and work the flavors into a "wired monkey" muffin; I still make this recipe all the time because we love it so much.

 Coffee INSIDE a Muffin??

-Of course, you can also pair one of these muffins with a cup of coffee.
-You know, just to be sure the day is off to the right sort of start...
+Of course, you can also pair one of these wired monkey muffins with a cup of coffee.
+That combination makes for the most fabulous post-workout treat, especially because these muffins contain quite a bit of protein thanks to the peanut butter.

 • Bananas.
 The riper the better!
-Make sure they're very soft, with ample brown spots.
+Make sure they're very soft, with ample brown spots, so that they provide as much sweet banana flavor as possible to these monkey muffins.

-• Milk.
-I like to bake with unsweetened soy milk because of its richness, but anything will work.
+• Plant milk.
+I like to bake with unsweetened soy milk because of its richness, but any plant milk will work.

 • Maple syrup